albertanguyen/wall-e-app.github.io/README.md

 * Resolve error message <code>&lt;a&gt; cannot appear as a descendant of &lt;a&gt;</code> due to the overuse of Nav.Link and Link at the same time
 * Make sure that Link url and Route url match
 * Cannot use map function within Route, had to map inside child component instead of parent component which renders the site more slowly based on my personal experience

+## Version 1.0.1

+## Version 1.0.0 (Lessons Learned)
+* Use React Router to quickly change between Views
+* Know basic implementation of CRUD App (Create, Read, Update, Delete).
+* Set up basic server on the local computer (using json-server)
+* Use of Fake Data to use as a demo for the App Model.
+* Exclusive route and nested route
+* Set up navbar components, homepage, candidates screens
+* Inherited the general idea and template from <a href="https://github.com/albertanguyen/tetramoviesapp.github.io">Tetra movie app</a>

 ## License